 Healthy Spices to Incorporate into Your Diet

-This time of year, everyone is making resolutions about what NOT to eat or drink, but I challenge you to think about it differently: what should you be eating and drinking MORE of?
+Everyone is making resolutions about what not to eat or drink, but I challenge you to think about it differently: what should you be eating and drinking MORE of?
 There are tons of spices and herbs that are super beneficial (and easy!) to incorporate into your diet this year.

 Here are three of my personal favorites to get the ball rolling: